-- When you arrive at a job site, always identify power lines and high-voltage equipment and point them out to your coworkers.
+- Perform a hazard assessment of the work site every day before work begins.
+Look for overhead power lines, poles, and guy wires.
+Point them out to your coworkers.
 Review proper safety procedures before beginning work. - Assume all overhead power lines are energized, including service drops running between poles and buildings.
 These wires may look insulated, but any coating you see is designed to protect the lines from weather, not to protect you from shock.
 Contact can still be deadly, so keep your distance. - Check the site daily because conditions may change.
 Always survey the site before beginning the day's work. - Review your emergency plan before work begins so everyone knows what to do in case of power line contact.

-For Tools & Equipment Other than Cranes & Derricks Used in Construction: Always Observe the 10-Foot Rule
+For Tools and Equipment Other than Cranes and Derricks Used in Construction: Always Observe the 10-Foot Rule

-- OSHA requires that you keep yourself and your equipment (other than cranes or derricks used in construction) AT LEAST 10 feet away from overhead power lines carrying up to 50 kilovolts (kV).
+- OSHA requires that you keep yourself and your equipment (other than cranes and derricks used in construction) at least 10 feet away from overhead power lines carrying up to 50 kV.
 If you are unsure of the voltage, contact your FirstEnergy electric company. - Higher-voltage lines require greater clearances.
-Contact your FirstEnergy electric company for clearance information. - If your job requires you to work closer than 10 feet from power lines, call your FirstEnergy electric company well in advance to make safety arrangements. - Electrical safety distances given here are minimums. - Always use the maximum possible distance, and clearly mark boundaries to keep workers and equipment the required distance away.
+Contact your FirstEnergy electric company at 1-888-LIGHTSS for clearance information. - If your job requires you to work closer than 10 feet from power lines, call your FirstEnergy electric company well in advance to make safety arrangements. - Electrical safety distances given here are minimums. - Always use the maximum possible distance, and clearly mark boundaries to keep workers and equipment the required distance away.